4ldrich/CommercialScraper/README.md

 # Returns a dataframe of product entries as well as a dictionary of image sources pertaining to each product entry
 df, imgs = scraper.scrape_all()

+# Initialise an instance of the saver object to save yielded data where you wish
+saver = Save(df, imgs)

+# Saves the dataframe to a csv in your local directory inside a created 'data/' folder.
+# Structured data can be saved in numerous formats, image data can only be saved in .png files
+saver.df_to_csv('any_filename')

 ```
 ## Docker Image